PostgREST/postgrest-docs/admin.rst

 When PostgREST loses the connection to the database, it retries the connection using capped exponential backoff, with 32 seconds being the maximum backoff time.

-This behavior is triggered depending on the :ref:`db-channel-enabled` value:

-* If set to true, immediately after the connection is lost due to the interrupted ``LISTEN`` connection to PostgreSQL.
-* If set to false, once a request is made and PostgREST can't reach the DB.
+This behavior is triggered immediately after the connection is lost and :ref:`db-channel-enabled` is set to true (this is the default behavior), otherwise it will be activated once a request is made and PostgREST can't reach the DB.

-To notify the client when the next connection attempt will be, PostgREST responds with the ``Retry-After: x`` header, where ``x`` is the number of seconds programmed for the next retry.
+To notify the client when the next connection attempt will be, PostgREST responds with ``503 Service Unavailable`` and the ``Retry-After: x`` header, where ``x`` is the number of seconds programmed for the next retry.

 Database Logs
 -------------